 We first hear about Jamie’s father in season 1’s “Two Aces,” but we see the impact of his carnage much earlier than that, in how Jamie flinches and shuts down in conflict with male authority figures, in how he can’t handle being teased, at how he disbelievingly melts at the slightest bit of kindness.
 When we first actually see Tartt Sr. in the season 1 finale, it is a moment of abject violence, of belittling fury, and the audience — and Ted himself — are given clarity, too late, in terms of what Jamie has been dealing with, and what has been influencing his actions.

-And when Ted witnesses this go down, and he does nothing to stop it.
+And when Ted witnesses this go down, he does nothing to stop it.
 So as season 2 begins, it speaks to Jamie’s desperation that he seeks Ted out again and begs for a second chance, talking with his trademark honesty about his father and his needs.
 The way Ted talks about tough dads there never sits well with me — it sounds like he’s saying that Jamie can attribute his success to his father’s pressure, or at least as a pushback against his father, in some way, and I simply disagree.

 Ted’s got his own demons, but for now, keep in mind that for all we know, Jamie still thinks that Ted is the one who terminated his loan last season.
 He didn’t want to leave Richmond, and there’s not been any resolution for him about what happened.
 We know the truth about Rebecca, but it is very likely that Jamie doesn’t.
 So the courage it took for Jamie to have that conversation with Ted is immense.
 This is the first of Dunster’s truly stand out scenes from season 2.

 We know, of course, that Ted is our hero and will eventually help Jamie.
-But imagine, for a moment, that you are in Jamie’s shoes: you don’t know anything about Ted’s personal issues, you just know that this manager was hot and cold on you, got rid of you and then said kind things about you on TV, watched your father abuse you and stood as a bystander.
+But imagine, for a moment, that you are in Jamie’s shoes: you don’t know anything about Ted’s personal issues, you just know that this manager was hot and cold on you, got rid of you and then said kind things about you on TV, caught your father abusing you and simply watched, as a bystander.
 A kind note and a kids toy doesn’t do much in those circumstances.
 For him to hear you out, with all your troubles, and say that about your father, to say that you’ve burned too many bridges when the last time you were around the team was a joyful and inclusive moment of growth.
 For Ted to then turn Jamie down, rather coldly, is a tragic and confusing moment.

 Ted’s Jamie trouble is something I plan to write more about, and something I hope that season 3 will land, because in a show about trauma and fathers and sons, they’re the most mirrored in the distress they wear, down to their similarly anxious hands.
 Jamie has been a factor or, indeed, the direct trigger in three of Ted’s major season 2 panic attacks, but so far, they barely have a relationship, and it feels like Ted is keeping Jamie at arm’s length.
 They’re no longer adversaries, and Ted has helped Jamie in broader ways, but something is definitely up.
 Luckily, part of being a good leader is knowing how to delegate, and Ted is a great leader.
 Thank God for that, and for Roy Kent.
 After Roy returns to Richmond as a coach, the Jamie-baton gets thrust at him, and he picks it up admirably, if reluctantly.